-Fast Track to Graduate Media Studies at the New School
+Fast Track Program: Graduate Media Studies at the New School

 The New School in New York City, in collaboration with John Cabot University, is offering a great opportunity for students who want to pursue a Graduate Certificate in Media Management or a full Master of Arts in Media Studies or a Master of Science in Media Management and save time and money in the process.

 Students will be able to obtain graduate credits while they are doing their BA at John Cabot University and apply those credits to a Graduate Certificate in Media Management at The School of Media Studies of The New School.
 They will also be able to apply the graduate credits they have already earned to the pursuit of a full MA in Media Studies or an MS in Media Management at The New School.

 For deadlines and further information, please contact the Communications Department Chair.

 Here is how it works:

 While in the BA program at John Cabot University, students will apply to the Certificate in Media Management at The New School.
 Once accepted, they will take two graduate courses offered by JCU (6 credits).
 Those six credits will count toward the JCU's BA and they will also be transferred to TNS Certificate.
 Students can take two courses online.
 After completing the required courses (two at JCU and two at TNS), students will be awarded a Certificate in Media Management.